kubernetes-retired/service-catalog/README.md

 helm repo add service-catalog https://kubernetes-sigs.github.io/service-catalog
 ```

-You can then run `helm search repo service-catalog` to see the charts.
+You can then run `helm search service-catalog` to see the charts.